Core i7-14700K vs Core Ultra 9 285K

 Core Ultra 9 285K

 The Intel Core Ultra 9 285K is priced at $589.99 in the CPUs category.
-It stands out with cache, cores, socket advantages over the competition.
+It stands out with cache, cores, base clock advantages over the competition.

 Key Differences